-Reporting requirements for school staff: Any school staff member with knowledge or suspicion of a violation of this policy or who has received an oral or written report of a violation of this policy from a student, community member, or anonymously shall contact the principal to inform him/her as soon as possible.
-If the alleged violation implicates the principal, the school staff member shall report it to the Administrator.
-If the alleged violation implicates the Administrator, the school staff member shall file it with the Board President.
+1. Reporting requirements for school staff: Any school staff member with knowledge or suspicion of a violation of this policy or who has received an oral or written report of a violation of this policy from a student, community member, or anonymously shall contact the building principal to inform them as soon as possible.
+If the alleged violation implicates the building principal, the school staff member shall report it to the Superintendent.
+If the alleged violation implicates the Superintendent, the school staff member shall report it to the Board President.

-Should school administration determine that a school staff member knew of or suspected a violation of this policy and failed to report it in accordance with the procedure above, the staff member may be subject to disciplinary consequences or, for sponsors of schoolsanctioned activities, other corrective measures.
+Should school administration determine that a school staff member knew of or suspected a violation of this policy and failed to report it in accordance with the procedure above, the staff member may be subject to disciplinary consequences or, for sponsors of school-sanctioned activities, other corrective measures.

-- Reporting options for students and community members: Students and community members (including parents) may report known or suspected violations of this policy using any of the following methods: - 1.
-Completing a written complaint form: A complainant will have the option of including his/her name on this form or filing it anonymously.
+- 2. Reporting options for students and community members: Students and community members (including parents) may report known or suspected violations of this policy using any of the following methods: - a.
+Completing a written complaint form (ACEA-E4).
+A complainant will have the option of including their name on this form or filing it anonymously.
 The District will place the form in a variety of locations throughout the school and should inform students and staff of these locations.
-The form may be returned to any school staff member or filed in the school office. - 2.
+The form may be returned to any school staff member, filed in a school building's main office, or placed in a designated drop box located in each school. - b.
 Complete and submit an online complaint form.
-A complainant will have the option of including his/her name on the form or submitting it anonymously. - 3.
+A complainant will have the option of including their name on the form or submitting it anonymously. - c.
 File an oral report with any school staff member.